 InTech Collegiate High School: A Legacy of Partnership and Service Creating Success for All StudentsPosted on December 12, 2013

 InTech Collegiate High School isn’t your typical high school.
-From the outside, InTech seems like any other small charter school.
-However, this school has had the highest ACT scores in Cache Valley for the last three years and was designated the top high school in Utah by Newsweek and U.S. World News in 2011 (Sargsyan, 2011& U.S. News, 2013).
+From the outside, buy information pills InTech seems like any other small charter school.
+However, more about this school has had the highest ACT scores in Cache Valley for the last three years and was designated the top high school in Utah by Newsweek and U.S. World News in 2011 (Sargsyan, 2011& U.S. News, 2013).
 InTech was also declared the most progressive and best performing Title 1 School by the state of Utah.
 But this school has a lot more to offer students than just state and national accolades.
 InTech continually attains high parental involvement, dedicated teachers, and high extracurricular attendance.
 For example, InTech consistently reaches 80% parental attendance at Parent Teacher Conference.

 InTech is located in Logan, Utah on Innovation Campus near Utah State University.
 The groundwork for the school was laid by the first principal, Steve Zsiray, his secretary, Megan Izatt, and two AmeriCorps*VISTA members, JaDean Frehner and Theresa Burch who were sponsored by the Center for the School of the Future (CSF) at Utah State University.
 InTech was founded as part of Governor Leavitt’s Early College Initiative.
 Principal Zsiray envisioned a school that would extend the reach of STEM (Science Technology, Engineering, and Math) education and early college experiences to populations that are traditionally underrepresented in STEM fields: women, first-generation college students, students from low socioeconomic backgrounds, and ethnic minorities.